-Turbidity readings will be taken from Hangman Creek and the Spokane River above and below the mouth of Hangman Creek between December 1, 2017 and July 1, 2018.
+Turbidity readings will be taken from Hangman Creek and the Spokane River above and below the mouth of Hangman Creek between December 1, 2018 and July 1, 2019.
 Samples will be taken in Hangman at the 11th Street Bridge and in the Spokane River at Sandifur Bridge, at Riverside Memorial Cemetery, and below the TJ Meenach Bridge.
 Turbidity will be determined using a transparency tube and recorded in centimeters.
 The transparency tube functions as a modified secchi disk, with a black and white disk located at the bottom of clear tube.
 The volunteer will fill the 60 cm tube with water, look into the opening of the tube from above, let out water by releasing the stopcock until the disk is visible, and record the height of water remaining in the tube (photo at right).

-Readings from Sandifur Bridge samples will be compared to readings from the Riverside Cemetery and TJ Meenach samples to determine the effect of Hangman Creek on the Spokane River.
+Readings from Sandifur Bridge samples (above the confluence with Hangman Creek) will be compared to readings from the Riverside Cemetery and TJ Meenach samples (below the confluence) to determine the effect of Hangman Creek on water clarity in the Spokane River.